What Causes Dandruff in Dogs? A Pet Owner's Guide

 Environmental Factors

 Seasonal changes and certain home conditions, particularly those during the colder months, can dry out your dog’s skin.
-If the level of humidity in your home gets low, dandruff and flakiness will be common occurrences for your dog.
+This is a common reason why dogs get dandruff.
+If the level of humidity in your home gets low, dandruff and flakiness will be common for your dog.

 Dietary Deficiencies